The Origin Story

 3. Show, don't tell.

-This is great news because that means we don't have to consider investors with unhealthy growth ambitions.
-The incentives can align towards calm content for the people interested in learning as well as a calm side project for the contributors.
+We don't have to consider investors with unhealthy growth ambitions.
+Instead, we can keep it simple and make sure that the incentives can align towards calm content.
+We think this is great for the people interested in learning as well as the maintainers.